GFZ/arosics/README.md

 The output figure shows the calculated absolute lenghts of the shift vectors - in this case with shifts up to ~25 meters.

-#### visualize geometric quality grid with shifts present AFTER shift correction
+#### visualize tie point grid with shifts present AFTER shift correction

 The remaining shifts after local correction can be calculated and visualized by instanciating COREG_LOCAL with the output path of the above instance of COREG_LOCAL.